Net Burn

 Gross burn rate measures your total monthly cash outflow, whereas net burn rate measures your total monthly cash loss.
 In other words, gross burn only includes expenses, but net burn also considers your income.

-Tracking your company’s gross burn gives you insight into your cost drivers and how much money you need to keep your business running without considering your revenue streams.
+Tracking your company’s gross burn gives you insight into your cost drivers and the total amount of money you need to keep your business running without considering your revenue streams.

 Net burn, on the other hand, measures your monthly net spend or negative cash flow.
 Since it takes income into account, it tends to vary more than gross burn.

-You can calculate net burn by looking at your cash flow from operations (cash in less cash out) over a given period, excluding bank transfers and financing transactions.
+You can calculate net burn by looking at financial statements that indicate your cash flow from operations (cash in less cash out) over a given amount of time, excluding bank transfers and financing transactions.
 You can calculate it with monthly revenue using the following formula.

 For example, if you’ve $10,000 in monthly expenses and bring in $4,000 of monthly revenue, your net burn amount is $6,000.
 Burn is a measurement of loss, so a net burn of $6,000 means you lose that much each month.
 That $6,000 would come out of your cash runway, giving you an idea of how much longer you can operate without another round of funding.